miso-lims/miso-lims/docs/user_manual/general_navigation.md

 The "Help" tab at the top of the screen will link you to the MISO user tutorials, where you can learn more about how to use MISO by working through a number of exercises.

 {% include userman-toplink.md %}

+{% assign sub = sub | plus: 1 %}
+{% include userman-heading.md section=page.section sub=sub title="Quick Help" %}

+{% assign figure = figure | plus: 1 %}
+Many pages in MISO include a Quick Help section.
+This section is hidden by default, but can be show by clicking the "Quick Help" heading near the top of the screen (see figure {{figure}}).
+The Quick Help section displays tips and details to help you work with the page.

+{% include userman-figure.md num=figure cap="Quick Help" img="general-nav-quick-help.png" %}

+{% include userman-toplink.md %}